Code-Institute-Submissions/CI-milestone-two/README.md

 I used the Balsamiq desktop app to develop wireframes to use as guidelines for my page layouts.
 I focused on mobile first design, then tablet sizing and then desktop layout.
+You can see in the wireframes I had originally planned a seperate page for the search functionality but decided to incorporate it into the main page to match my user story focusing on ease of use.

 The wireframes are available to view on a .pdf in the assets folder of this project: assets/wireframes/Wireframes_Milestone2_Denis Lymer.pdf